Interaction-driven topological and nematic phases on the Lieb lattice: Discussion and conclusion

 Before concluding our work, we would like make a brief remark for the possible new physics brought by the (nearly) flat band appearing in the Lieb lattice.
 Consider $\varepsilon_A>0$ and only NN hoppings in our spinless model.
 Now, the middle band is completely flat and touches with the lower dispersive band at $\mathbf{M}$ in FBZ.
 At 1/3 filling if we turn on $V_2$, the ground state would enter QAH state with an energy gap $\Delta_{QAH}$ opened at $\mathbf{M}$.
 As we have mentioned in Sec.
 III A, the middle and lower bands acquire Chern numbers $\pm 1$, while the upper one has zero Chern number in this phase.
 Moreover, the flatness of the middle band is approximately determined by the ratio of band-gap to bandwidth $\sim\Cal{O}(\epsilon_A/\Delta_{QAH})$.
 In other words, with appropriately chosen $\epsilon_A/\Delta_{QAH}$, one can produce a nearly flat band with non-trivial Chern number.
 This result is quite significant since it may provide an opportunity to realize {\it fractional} QAH state (or {\it fractional} Z$_2$ TI in the spinful case) when such band is partially filled.\cite{tang11,neupert11,sun11,sheng11,bernevig11,lu11}

 In conclusion, we have studied interacting spinless/spinful fermions on the (extended) Lieb lattice and have explored the possibilities of various spontaneously broken symmetries associated with a BCP in the band structure.
 Due to the topological nature of the BCP, namely, with Berry phase $2\pi$, we have seen that in the $T=0$ phase diagram the system can exhibit topological QAH/QSH, nematic, and nematic-spin-nematic phases, depending on the strengths of short-range density-density interactions.
 In particular, the existence of TI phase firmly justifies the interaction-driven scenario.
 Moreover, for a quadratic BCP (as $\epsilon_A, t^{\prime\prime}\neq 0$), only weak interaction is necessary for inducing the TI phase, which is in sharp contrast to the systems with Dirac points.
-In addition, in our model there exists a flat band, which is interesting on its own right and we argue that in principle, one can obtain a nearly flat {\it topological} band without external magnetic field, a starting point to realize exotic correlated phases of matter.
+In addition, in our model there exists a {nearly} flat band, which is interesting on its own right and we argue that in principle, one can obtain a nearly flat {\it topological} band without external magnetic field, a starting point to realize exotic correlated phases of matter.
 Still, there are many open issues and they deserve further investigation.
 For instance, one could consider the effect of the chemical potential away from the BCP or the instability to superconductivity from both repulsions and attractions, with special focus on the possibility of any topological nature.
-Finally, we hope our work can further stimulate people to search for a new family of TIs in the perovskite-related materials, where, due to the presence of transition elements, the strong correlations may not be ignored.